andysalerno/andysalerno_src/content/posts/toygrep_1.md

 - [x] Colored and grouped output by default

 I plan to implement the following in time:
-- [ ] .gitignore parsing a la Ripgrep
+- [ ] respect .gitignore a la Ripgrep

 No current plans to implement these, but maybe in the future:
 - [ ] searching within archives a la Ripgrep